Destination Summary

 Other languages Hindi, Bengali and English

-Lake Chilika, the queen of Natural scenery in Orissa, also known as the Swiss-lake in the continent.
-Nestling in the heart of coastal Orissa, Chilika is India's biggest inland lake.
-Spread over 1165 square kilometres during the monsoon season and 906 square kilometres during dry season, it runs along the borders of three districts of Puri, Khurda and Ganjam and finally joins the Bay of Bengal through a narrow mouth, forming an enormous lagoon of brackish water.
+Chilika Lake, popularly known as Chilka, the queen of Natural scenery in Odisha, also known as the Swiss-lake in the continent.
+Nestling in the heart of coastal Odisha, Chilika is India's biggest inland lake.
+Spread over 1165 square kilometres during the monsoon season and 906 square kilometres during dry season, it runs along the borders of three districts of Puri , Khurda and Ganjam and finally joins the Bay of Bengal through a narrow mouth, forming an enormous lagoon of brackish water.
 Chilika is the largest brackish water lagoon of Asia situated on east coast of India.
 It is situated between 19028' and 19054' North latitude and 85005' and 5038' East longitude.
-Due to its high productive ecosystem, rich biodiversity and socio-economic importance, Chilika was designated as a Ramsar site in October 1981, under the convention of wetlands of international importance.
+Due to its high productive ecosystem, rich biodiversity and socio-economic importance, Chilika was designated as a Ramsarsite in October 1981, under the convention of wetlands of international importance.

 Enriched by picturesque hills all along its arched shape, its colour changing in Kalidoscopic glory with passing clouds and the moving Sun, its body rolling in languid abandon, excited by the gentle breeze wafted from the Bay of Bengal.
 It is said that any visit to Puri remains incomplete without a visit to Chilika Lake.
 Chilika provides an opportunity to visit nature and natural beauties through its vast coverage of bluish water, small green mountains and islands in it and the clean bluish sky with floating clouds.
 That is why Chilika has attracted many poets, nature lovers, bird watchers and even the general public and tourists every year.